 - severe headache

 - swollen lymph glands

-- skin rash (appearing between two and five days after the initial fever)
+- skin rash (appearing between 2 and 5 days after the initial fever)

 - mild bleeding from the nose or gums

-A small percentage of individuals who have dengue fever can develop a more serious form of disease, dengue hemorrhagic fever.
+A small percentage of people who have dengue fever can develop a more serious form of disease known as

-The risk factors for developing dengue hemorrhagic fever include:
+The risk factors for developing dengue hemorrhagic fever include having

 This rare form of the disease is characterized by:

 - damage to the lymphatic system